Team Tiger (EYFS)

 Welcome to Tigers' Class

-Please look at the suggested sites for ideas to support learning in other areas of the curriculum but also keep in mind that learning through play is often the most meaningful and enjoyable experience.
+Your child will be exposed to all areas of the curriculum through a combination of child initiated learning and focussed activities.
+In EYFS, play often provides the most meaningful and enjoyable learning experience.
 Unstructured play is not only fun but it is critically important for the development of children's bodies and brains.
 One of the best ways to encourage unstructured play is by providing open-ended toys, or toys that can be used in multiple ways.